kubeflow/examples/mnist/README.md

     -p namespace=${NAMESPACE}
 ```

-## Next Steps
+## Conclusion and Next Steps

-In the future we will be providing tutorials on more advanced examples.

-Till then, play with the settings/tunables!
-And try to use your own model within this workflow.
+This is an example of what your machine learning pipeline can look like.
+Feel free to play with the tunables and see if you can increase your model's accuracy (increasing `model-train-steps` can go a long way).